When is the best time to visit China?

 What’s the best time to visit China’s coast?

-Monsoons hit the coast hard during late spring and early summer, causing heavy rainfall.
+The coastal weather patterns of China apply not only to waterfront destinations like Shanghai but also to places like Xitang, Guangshou and Kaiping.
+Monsoons hit the coast hard during late spring and early summer, causing heavy rainfall so keep that in mind when planning your trip.
 However, the situation isn’t quite so dire outside of these few months.

 Early spring, late summer, autumn and early winter are all great times to travel the coast.
 If you don’t mind rugging up, try for November or December, when crowds are thin but the temperature is still a manageable 9°C (48°F).